cpsoinos/nuxt-svgo/README.md

 })
 ```

-If you want to use auto import but you don't want to use the `nuxt-icon` component (used by default), You can do so by using `simpleAutoImport: true`:
+If you want to use auto import but you don't want to use the `nuxt-icon` component (used by default), You can do so by using `defaultImport: 'component'`:

 ```typescript
 // nuxt.config.ts